hapax/hapax.github.io/assets/simple-physics.md

 All the calculations can be done using high-school algebra on the back of a napkin, with no calculus required.
-Although there is whimsy and irreverence aplenty, the focus will be *real physics*, culminating in Einstein's Nobel-worthy approach to Brownian motion.
+Although there is whimsy and irreverence aplenty, the focus will be *real physics*, culminating in (a suitably simplified version of) Einstein's Nobel-winning insights into Brownian motion.

 Hackery is not just about excellence and creativity for their own sake, but has clear pedagogical implications.